topshager/simple-Neural-network/README.md

-Basic Nueral network using Tensorflow,matlab and pandas
+A basic image recocnition Nueral Network using Tenserflow,With Matlab for visualisation of accuracy of model.